 Weft – The horizontal threads that are passed over and under the foundation warp threads.
 A good way to remember this is that Weft Goes Left.
 I mean it also goes right… but that doesn’t rhyme.
 You get the picture.
 Weft can be anything from yarn to fabric to grass.
 Pretty much anything can be weft.
 Inspiring.

 Plain Weave (Tabby) – Weave structure in which the weft passes over, then under consecutive warps.
 Think of it as over one warp and under the next.
 Repeat, repeat, repeat.
-A lot of weave structures fit into this description – including balanced weave and tapestry.
+A lot of types of weavings fit into this description – including balanced weave and tapestry.

 Balanced Weave – One weaving in each hand… nevermind.
-Plain weave structure in which equal parts warp and weft are visible.
+Plain weave happens when there are equal parts warp and weft that are visible.
 This usually creates a thinner and better draping weaving.
+Balanced weaves usually have a higher EPI because the warp needs to be close enough that the weft doesn’t completely compress.

-Warp-Faced Weave – Weave structure in which the warp completely covers up the weft.
+Warp-Faced Weave – Weaving type in which the warp completely covers up the weft.
 This weave requires a very high EPI.
 Warp-faced weave is not as common as other weave structures but it can create a really interesting effect.
 Especially when the weft is thick and bulky.

 Floor Loom – A large loom that makes weaving faster and easier.
 This device allows for larger and more complicated weavings.
 Some of the most common types of floor looms are Jack, Counter-Balance, and Counter-March.